 The Best Compound Exercises for Gaining Muscle

-When it comes to strength training for increased muscle mass or strength, most of your workout effort should be going to compound movements because that is what will get you maximal results.
+When it comes to strength training to increase muscle mass or strength, most of your workout effort should be going to compound movements because that is what will get you maximal results.
 Although isolation exercises are great for targeting specific muscles, compound exercises utilize multiple joints which means more muscles are recruited to complete the move, in turn, this creates more stimulus for muscle growth.
 Essentially you are working out as much muscle as possible for multiple body parts efficiently.
 This is why if you want to build muscle and have sexy curves then a bulk of your workout routine should be composed of these types of exercises and a few isolation exercises to focus extensively on any given muscle group.
 Doing this will help push your workouts to the next level and towards more progress!

 To help you make strides on your journey, we're going to tell you more about why you should include these moves in your routine and give you our favorite five compound lifts that will help you gain muscle in all the right places 😏